mbA2D/Robot-Firmware/README.md

 # Overview

+This is the code that runs on the robot and operator unit.
+It is a combination of a library and an Arduino sketch.
+You can add your own actions to the sketch, or if you prefer for it to be a 'default' behaviour - then add it to the library.
+Here's how the process works:

 1. The operator (ie, remote control unit, the one with the wii nunchuck) sends packets to the robot via an Xbee (2.4GHz radio)
     * Packets are formatted using "Promulgate", check out below for the structure
     * It is all UDP, the Xbees are sending data without ACKs